 When your doctor discharges you from the hospital, the last thing you want is to end up back in the hospital.
-It makes sense that for the best outcome and to reduce your chances of a readmission, you need to follow your doctor’s instructions.
-But the majority of patients don’t understand discharge instructions.
-What happens if you can’t understand your discharge papers?
+It makes sense that for the best outcome and to reduce your chances of a readmission, you need to follow your doctor’s instructions and understand what steps you must take for follow-up care.
+However, it turns out that the majority of patients don’t understand discharge instructions.

-A recent study published in The American Journal of Surgery found that 65% of patients had functional reading skills that were at a grade level lower than the reading level of their discharge papers.
-Only 24% of the group had the reading skills necessary to fully understand the doctor’s summary and instructions.
+A study published in The American Journal of Surgery found that 65% of patients had functional reading skills that were at a grade level lower than the reading level of their discharge papers.
+Importantly, only 24% of the group had the reading skills necessary to fully understand the doctor’s summary and instructions.

 The study also found that of the 40 people readmitted to the hospital within 30 days, 65% of them could not read at the required level to understand the doctor’s discharge papers.